wilk/ng-websocket/README.md

   - {Number} closeTimeout (1000): timeout to make the internal websocket to get closed
   - {Number} messageInterval (2000): the internal websocket sends enqueued message with this interval time
   - {Object} fixtures ({}): an object of fixtures, where the keys are the events and the values are the data to respond

+# Contribute

+Wanna contribute, fella?
+That's the right place to find useful information!

+How?

+  - improve and fix the documentation
+  - test it
+  - make some demos
+  - use it
+  - write new pieces of code
+  - optimize it
+  - find bugs

+And don't forget to make **pull requests**, damn it!

 # License